 We do not expect there being any risks from taking part in this study.
 However, we know that taking part takes time and may be inconvenient.
 If you are likely to be upset by the information about the risks of smoking in pregnancy, then it is best not to take part.
 You will be expected to use NRT, which is recommended by NHS for stopping smoking in pregnancy.
-Although one group will be asked to use NRT differently to how it is currently prescribed in pregnancy, it is not expected that this will increase risk to your health.
+Although one group will be asked to use NRT in a new way, it is not expected that this will increase risk to your health.
 Using NRT is less harmful than smoking for you and your baby.